danbev/learning-nodejs/notes/snapshot.md

                            .ToLocalChecked();
   binding->stats_field_array.Deserialize(stats_arr.As<Float64Array>());
 ```
-Notice that we are now extracting the Private value that was added when
+Notice that we are now extracting the Private value that were added when
-serializing, and the passing that to AliasedBufferBase::Deserialize in
+serializing, and then passing that to AliasedBufferBase::Deserialize in
 aliased_buffer.h which will populate the binding...TODO: